roma-glushko/roma-glushko.github.io/content/blog/design-lru-cache/index.md

 ```

-The `get()` and `put()` methods only relay on methods that run in constant time, so our implementation has **a constant time on average**.
+The `get()` and `put()` methods only rely on methods that run in constant time, so our implementation has **a constant time on average**.
 Just like we have required earlier.
 In order to get here, we consume `O(2N)` memory to build a map and a linked list.

 This solution is common and can be implemented in any general purpose language.
-Specifically speaking about Python, it provides `OrderedDict` data structure that helps to implement LRU cache in much **more concise way**.
+Specifically speaking about Python, it provides `OrderedDict` data structure that helps to implement LRU cache in a much **more concise way**.
 Let's take a look:

 ```python
 from collections import OrderedDict